Last Updated on

 Lofoten’s weather is very local and unpredictable!
 Of course, summer months are warmer than cold and dark winter months, but at the same time coming to Lofoten in summer doesn’t guarantee sunshine and high temperatures.
 After all, Lofoten archipelago is far over Arctic Circle!

 From our own experience: we visited Lofoten in late August and it wasn’t exactly what one describes as ‘summer weather’.
 It rained every single day!
 We also endured a proper storm; sunshine appeared only briefly – most days were cloudy and gloomy.
 Weather did improve, thou, when we left the archipelago.
 Tough!
+However, on our second visit to the islands, in summer 2019, we were blessed by glorious sunshine.
+Due to weather conditions, the experiences of 2018 and 2019 were so different!
+Find our more about how much the weather can influence your time and experience on Lofoten.

 What we are trying to say is: predicting Lofoten’s weather in impossible!